 The Easy Camp Tempest comes with a two way pump so you don’t have to worry about fumbling with adapters or buying extra equipment.
 Easily inflatable within a few minutes so you can get to enjoying your camping experience faster.

 - The rain fly is fire-retardant.

 - Air beams are split into three sections.

 - The fabric is a bit on the thin side.

 - At about 33 pounds, it’s really heavy.

-This tent is a great group tent that won’t break your pocket.
+This is a great group option that won’t break your pocket.
 It’s much smaller than the Vango Odyssey because it doesn’t have the dark rest area, but it has plenty of room to house six people (or four people if you want some personal space).
-We like this large group tent because it’s so lightweight–only a little over 18 pounds.
-With this tent, your group can go backpack camping with a tent that’s not weighing anyone down.
+We like this large model because it’s so lightweight–only a little over 18 pounds.
+With the Sonic, your group can go backpack camping with a product that’s not weighing anyone down.

-The Kelty Sonic 6-person tent is a three-season tent.
+The Kelty Sonic is a three-season model.
 It’s a single-wall tent so you may have some issues with condensation, but overall it’s a great value.
 It comes with mesh pockets for storage and the rain fly has two vestibule areas.
 We would have loved it more if there was more than one door.
 One door for six people means that you’ll be stepping over some people to get in and out.
-However we do appreciate the fact that an air pump is included with the tent.
+However we do appreciate the fact that an air pump is included with this airbeam tent.

 - It has taped seams.